polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 ```
 $ dmesg | egrep "sd|mmcblk"
 ```
-The output should contain a line similar to one of the below lines:
+The output should contain a line similar to one of the following lines:
 ```
 [85089.431896] sd 6:0:0:2: [sdX] 31116288 512-byte logical blocks: (15.9 GB/14.8 GiB)
 [51273.539768] mmcblk0: mmc0:0001 EB1QT 29.8 GiB
 ```
-`sdX` or `mmcblkX` is the drive identifier that should be used going forwards, where `X` should be replaced with the specific value from the previous command.
+`sdX` or `mmcblkX` is the drive identifier that should be used in the next command, where `X` should be replaced with the specific value from the output of the previous command.
 For these examples the identifier `sdX` is used.

 #### WARNING: